tldr-pages/tldr/CONTRIBUTING.md

 5. Focus on details specific to the command, and avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, glob patterns/wildcards, special character escaping...).

+These are all guidelines, not strict rules.
+Use proper judgement, keeping simplicity and user-friendliness as the top priority.

-The best way to be consistent is to have a look at a few existing pages :).
+When in doubt, have a look at a few existing pages :).

 ## Markdown format

-The format of each page should match the following:
+As a quick reference, the format of each page should match the following template:

 ```
 # command-name